top of page

 2017 Smithsonian Secretary's Research Prize, Smithsonian Institution

-In this book, Mireya Loza sheds new light on the private lives of migrant men who participated in the Bracero Program (1942–1964), a binational agreement between the United States and Mexico that allowed hundreds of thousands of Mexican workers to enter this country on temporary work permits.
-While this program and the issue of temporary workers has long been politicized on both sides of the border, Loza argues that the prevailing romanticized image of braceros as a family-oriented, productive, legal workforce has obscured the real, diverse experiences of the workers themselves.
-Focusing on underexplored aspects of workers’ lives--such as their transnational union-organizing efforts, the sexual economies of both hetero and queer workers, and the ethno-racial boundaries among Mexican indigenous braceros--Loza reveals how these men defied perceived political, sexual, and racial norms.
+In this book, I shed new light on the private lives of migrant men who participated in the Bracero Program from 1942 to 1964, a binational agreement between the United States and Mexico that allowed hundreds of thousands of Mexican workers to enter the country on temporary work permits.
+Although the program and the broader issue of temporary labor migration have long been politicized on both sides of the border, I argue that the prevailing romanticized image of braceros as a family oriented, productive, and law abiding workforce obscures the diverse and complex realities of the workers themselves.
+By focusing on underexplored aspects of their lives, including transnational union organizing, the sexual economies of both heterosexual and queer workers, and the ethno racial boundaries among Indigenous Mexican braceros, I show how these men defied political, sexual, and racial norms.

-Basing her work on an archive of more than 800 oral histories from the United States and Mexico, Loza is the first scholar to carefully differentiate between the experiences of mestizo guest workers and the many Mixtec, Zapotec, Purhepecha, and Mayan laborers.
-In doing so, she captures the myriad ways these defiant workers responded to the intense discrimination and exploitation of an unjust system that still persists today.
+Drawing on an archive of more than 800 oral histories from the United States and Mexico, I differentiate between the experiences of mestizo guest workers and those of Mixtec, Zapotec, Purépecha, and Maya laborers.
+In doing so, I illuminate the many ways these workers responded to the discrimination and exploitation of an unjust system whose legacies persist today.

 Home: Inventory